What Is the Best Type of Pavement Marking Material?

 - What are the weather conditions in your area?
 Do you experience a lot of rain?
 What are the typical conditions during the winter?
 Will the roads be covered in snow or ice?
 Areas with mild climates and little precipitation require less durable types of pavement markings.
 You may be able to use traditional paint, even in highly-traveled areas.
 If you know the surface will suffer under severe weather conditions, however, it will be necessary to upgrade to a more durable material.

 - Is reflectivity a concern?
-In low-light or adverse weather conditions, reflectivity is essential for markings that affect safety.
+In low-light or adverse weather conditions, reflectivity is essential for road markings that affect safety.
 Reflective pavement markings reflect the light from car headlights to alert drivers and make the pavement markings visible for drivers.
 Traffic paint and signage must also adhere to legal standards for reflectivity.
 Municipalities and state agencies are required to develop and implement a management and assessment program that maintains reflectivity at or above the established minimum levels.
 It’s essential to remain informed of any reflectivity requirements for your type of project and choose the appropriate marking to meet those standards.

 - What is your budget for pavement markings?
 As with any product, pricing varies greatly among types of pavement markings.
 The materials and application method used affect the overall cost.
 Consider your project budget as you select pavement markings to use.
 Keep in mind, you must create a realistic budget based on your project needs.
 Answering these questions can help you determine how much you’ll need to spend to complete the project appropriately.